godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 `

 == Changelog ==

+= 2015.08.20 - version 2.0.1 =
+ * Fix: SKUs generated from UTF-8 characters are no longer encoded

 = 2015.08.19 - version 2.0.0 =
  * Feature: You can now generate SKUs using slugs **or** IDs for products / variations